Funding for Therapy and Counselling

 Yes.
 Even though you have a choice as to which therapist or counsellor you would like to see, there are some restrictions.
 The therapist or counsellor cannot have any family relationship with you and cannot have been found guilty of professional misconduct of a sexual nature or been found liable in court for an act of a similar nature.

-How will I know the status of my funding account?
+How will I know the balance in my funding account?

 There are many types of therapists/counsellors that can be extremely helpful, and it can be a difficult choice.